dependents/node-source-walk/README.md

 });
 ```

-* The supplied options are passed through to the parser, so you can configure it according to babylon's documentation: https://github.com/babel/babylon
+* The supplied options are passed through to the parser, so you can configure it according to @babel/parser's [documentation](https://babeljs.io/docs/en/babel-parser.html).

 ### Swap out the parser